Lenten Programs and Events

 Lenten Almsgiving Opportunity: Operation Rice Bowl

 We are again taking part in the Operation Rice Bowl effort from Catholic Relief Services.
 This is a great way to teach kids how to be generous and care for the poorest of the poor in destitute places.
 Be sure to take a Rice Bowl kit home and fill it during the Lenten season.
-Rice Bowls may be returned to church anytime from Palm Sunday (April 10) through the second Sunday of Easter, Divine Mercy Sunday (April 24).

 Lenten Almsgiving Opportunity: Lent Poor Box Projects